 - Include a personal textbook for each student to keep.

-- Includes 20-hours of class time which meet 5-hours per week.
+- Include 20-hours of class time which meet 5-hours per week for our 4-week courses.
 Our students can choose to meet;

 Private Course Costs